A GAN Approach for Node Embedding in Heterogeneous Graphs Using Subgraph Sampling: Methodology

-After training FlashGAN, the Generator can perform data augmentation on the original graph.
-A common approach to determining the number of synthetic nodes to add is considering the imbalance ratio in the training data.
-For a graph $G$ with a class imbalance problem, let $M$ denote the number of nodes belonging to the majority class $C_{\text{maj}}$ in the training data, $m$ denote the number of nodes belonging to the minority class $C_{\text{min}}$ and $m'$ represent the number of nodes belonging to the minority class $C_{\text{min}}$ after augmentation.
-For example, if the aim is to achieve an imbalance ratio of $\text{IR} = \alpha = \frac{m'}{M}$ in the augmented training data, then the number of synthetic nodes to be added to the graph is given by $m' - m = \alpha \times M - m$.
-Subsequently, downstream tasks such as node classification can be performed using the balanced graph.
+After training FlashGAN, the generator $\textsc{Gen}$ can augment the original graph by adding synthetic nodes.
+The number of synthetic nodes to add is typically determined by the imbalance ratio in the training data.
+For a graph $G$ with class imbalance, let $M$ represent the number of nodes in the majority class $C_{\text{maj}}$, $m$ the number in the minority class $C_{\text{min}}$, and $m'$ the number in $C_{\text{min}}$ after augmentation.
+To achieve an imbalance ratio of $\text{IR} = \alpha = \frac{m'}{M}$, the required number of synthetic nodes is $m' - m = \alpha \times M - m$.
+This augmented graph can then be used for downstream tasks such as node classification.